 You could ask what is needed to create the life you desire.
 Or what is blocking true love from your life.
-Or what is your next step toward a more fulfilling career.
+Or what is your next step toward a more fulfilling career?
 Well, it just so happens there's an app for that.
 Your life is your mirror.
 (Turns out that the queen was on to something!)

 But because the queen wasn't willing to face her need to develop these qualities, she acted to destroy Snow White instead.
 She failed to see Snow White's good qualities as traits she could develop, too—becoming more beautiful in the process.
 Instead of being inspired by Snow White, the queen sought to destroy her.

 Let me give you a personal example.
-When my husband and I were first married, it soon became apparent that I was the order freak and he was the "messy" one.
+When my husband and I were first married, it soon became apparent that I was the "order freak" and he was the "messy one."
 A few years into our marriage (after that honeymoon feeling had worn off), I started to get bent out of shape because he would be reading the newspaper or watching television when there was clearly so much to do: dishes to wash, toys to pick up, bills to pay, grocery shopping to do, diapers to change... and on and on.

 My husband held the part of me that was screaming to be developed.
-What upset me was not the mess; what upset me was that I didn't know how to relax, especially when there were a zillion things that needed to be done.
-And underneath my inability to relax, guess what I discovered?
+What upset me was not the mess (although I do love an orderly and immaculate house).
+What upset me more deeply was that I didn't know how to relax, especially when there were a zillion things that needed to be done.
+And beneath my inability to relax, guess what I discovered?

 Once I captured this insight and put it into practice, my life—and my marriage—changed dramatically, for the better.
 Our relationship became a priority.
 Instead of stressing to check one more thing off my list, I began to value downtime more, relax, and enjoy the unexpected.
 My knee-jerk reactions to my husband's messiness dissolved completely, and I began to really appreciate the quality of his mellow nature, which then poured more happiness into our relationship.
 And being curious became a habit, too.
 I continually found myself saying, "Mirror, mirror, on the wall, what is it that I need to grow?"

 Often, we are still operating from limiting beliefs or outdated decisions we made as children.
 Many times, the unconscious is running the show without us.
-However, as soon as we pay attention to what the mirror reflects back to us, we begin to learn how to be better gardners in our lives and relationships.
+However, as soon as we pay attention to what the mirror reflects back to us, we begin to learn how to be better gardeners in our lives and relationships.
 We may harvest pithy radishes this season, but if we plant something different (through more positive, loving thoughts and actions), we'll eventually have a much tastier harvest—and we'll see the results in the mirror of our life.

 Even though this concept may seem more like a fairy tale than reality, I encourage you to keep an open mind.
 Consciously using our life as a mirror becomes a powerful tool.
 Through mindfulness and attentive observation, we are capable of creating radical change.
-And at the same time we have a fun way to learn and grow.
+And at the same time, we have a fun way to learn and grow.

-When we accept this challenge, we become a wise gardener of our own lives.
+When we accept this challenge, we become wise gardeners of our own lives.
 We weed out what we don't like, and we plant new seeds of Snow White happiness.
 "Mirror, mirror, on the wall, who is the fairest of them all?"